 When President Franklin D. Roosevelt authorized Executive Order 9066, it seized the freedom of over 110,000 people.
 Two-thirds were American citizens and half of the total population interned were just children.
 Why?
 What did those people do?
 They did nothing.
 They were sent off to camps and imprisoned for two reasons only: fear and prejudice.
 When Imperial Japan bombed Pearl Harbor, fears of invasion increased.
 Rumors of Japanese residents signaling enemies from shore circulated like wildfire.
 While the FBI found no truth to these rumors, Roosevelt caved into the demands of his military advisors and signed the Executive Order on February 19, 1942.
-Over the course of a year, nearly 13,000 people of Japanese ancestry were imprisoned in Minidoka War Relocation Center.
+Over the course of a year, nearly 13,000 people of Japanese ancestry were imprisoned in Minidoka War Relocation Center, now called the Minidoka National Historic Site.

 When Hitch and I visited, the day was bright, sunny, but not too warm.
 A nice light breeze whispered through the wheat fields, while the birds sang livelily.
 We parked our truck at the entrance, near the Guard Tower and Military Police Building remains.
 The Relocation Center was originally a 33,000-acre site, and at its peak uses, some 600 buildings were crowded on to only 946 acres.
 The rest of the lands was used for farming, to grow the food needed to feed those who were wrongly interned there.
 Today many of the buildings are gone, and much of the land has been turned into fields of wheat and corn.